TheRaigeki/dotfiles/README.md

 ```
 stow .
 ```

 This will create references in the equivalent directories in your $Homne-Directory like in the dotfiles directory.

+NOTE: If you ever want to remove all symlinks, use the -D flag like so: `stow -D .` in your dotfiles folder.

 ## Final Checks & Configurations